h1376h/MLCourse/ML_Obsidian_Vault/Lectures/6/Quiz/L6_4_Quiz.md

 2. Which subtrees should be pruned using reduced error pruning?
 3. Draw the final tree structure after optimal pruning
 4. Calculate the final validation error after pruning
-5. If the hospital wants to keep the tree interpretable (≤3 nodes), what would be the optimal pruning strategy?
+5. If the hospital wants to keep the tree interpretable ($\leq 3$ nodes), what would be the optimal pruning strategy?
 6. What are the medical implications of pruning this tree too aggressively?
-7. If false negatives (missing high-risk patients) cost $1000 and false positives cost $100, calculate the total cost before and after pruning.
+7. If false negatives (missing high-risk patients) cost $\$1000$ and false positives cost $\$100$, calculate the total cost before and after pruning.
 8. If the hospital can process 50 patients per day with the pruned tree vs 30 with the full tree, calculate the daily cost savings

 For a detailed explanation of this question, see [Question 3: Post-Pruning Decision Tree](L6_4_3_explanation.md).